Literature / The Oregon Files

 - A God Am I: Kensit in Piranha more or less declares this to everyone he meets, and with the Project Sentinel device under his control, he comes pretty damn close.

 - Action Girl: Linda Ross

 - Affably Evil / Well-Intentioned Extremist: The Big Bad of The Jungle does not really want to destroy all the non-Muslims of the world, but convert them to Islam.
 If that means using the threat of nuclear war via hijacking their own defense networks, then so be it.
 Unfortunately, his dragon isn't quite so merciful.

-- Leg Cannon: Juan Cabrillo, the Corporation's leader, has a false leg in which he keeps—among other things—a rather high caliber pistol.
+- Leg Cannon: Juan Cabrillo, the Corporation's leader, has a false leg in which he keeps, among other things, a rather high-powered pistol.